catamphetamine/javascript-time-ago/README.md

 ### Round (minute)

 Same as `"round"` style but without seconds.
+This is the default style.

 ```js
 timeAgo.format(Date.now(), 'round-minute')